QMUL-DuffyLab/aggregates/README.md

-Code to study models of LHCII aggregation and their effect on fluorescence.
+Simulating different models of non-photochemical quenching (NPQ) in LHCII aggregates, and whether the differences make the models distinguishable from experimentally-measurable quantities.